Nicklas Bendtner: Early career and UEFA Euro 2008 qualification

+2010 FIFA World Cup and UEFA Euro 2012 qualification

 In the 2010 World Cup qualifiers, Bendtner scored an 84th-minute goal against Portugal to make the score 1–1; Denmark went on to win 3–2.
 He scored again in the reverse fixture against Portugal which ended 1–1, and four days later scored a header against Albania in another 1–1 draw.
 He assisted Jakob Poulsen's goal in Denmark's 1–0 win over Sweden, which meant they qualified for the 2010 FIFA World Cup.
 He ended the campaign with three goals.
 For his contribution, he was voted Danish Player of the Year and his goal against Portugal won the Goal of the Year award.
 Bendtner was selected by coach Morten Olsen for the World Cup squad.
 He played in all three of Denmark's group matches, and scored his country's first goal of the 2–1 win against Cameroon.

 Bendtner turned down the opportunity of representing his country at the 2011 European Under-21 Championships because he wanted to "spend some quality time with [his] young son".
 In qualifying for UEFA Euro 2012, he scored two goals for the senior team in a 2–0 win against Norway on 6 September 2011.
 On 11 October, he scored a "second-half tap-in" against Portugal to ensure Denmark qualified for Euro 2012.
 In friendlies in November, Bendtner scored against both Sweden and Finland; in the latter match, he "finished a fine counterattacking move to net the winning goal".

+UEFA Euro 2012

 Bendtner was selected in the Denmark squad for Euro 2012.
 A Sports Illustrated preview described him as "tall and powerful, capable of acting as a target man, yet also has the technical gifts to play deeper or on the flank."
 On 13 June, he scored twice in Denmark's narrow 3–2 defeat to Portugal in the second group match.
 After scoring his second goal, Bendtner revealed the logo of bookmakers Paddy Power on the waistband of his underwear, in an instance of ambush marketing for which UEFA banned him for one 2014 World Cup qualifying match and fined him €100,000.
 The company paid the fine.
 On 12 October 2012, he scored the equalising goal in a 1–1 draw with Bulgaria in a World Cup qualifier, and received a yellow card when playing against Italy four days later.